What is the Process Designer / Custom Process Models (CPM) functionality?

 - Enter the PHP code file by clicking the folder icon and selecting the file.
 Click Open.
 Note that supression should be used on update handlers.

 - Click Test.
 If there are errors they must be resolved before the code can be used as a handler.
 Note that the code must be changed remotely and reloaded after each failed test

 - If the test passes, the code may be used as a handler for a model.

 For more information, see 'Adding object event handlers'.

-For additional information, refer to the 'Custom Processes Overview' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Custom Processes Overview' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.